 There was overwhelming support that leases create assets and liabilities which should be reflected on a lessee's balance sheet.
 Indeed, there would be enormous disappointment if the project did not achieve this development.
 There was strong endorsement that, while convergence with US GAAP is very important, quality should not suffer in order to achieve such harmonisation.
-Consistent with this perspective was the expressed desire to complete the project even if this results in non-convergence.5 the roundtable was that 'the Boards were encouraged to find a converged solution, but quality of the final Standard was more important than convergence.'6
+Consistent with this perspective was the expressed desire to complete the project even if this results in non-convergence.

-Additionally, at a roundtable hosted by the European Financial Reporting Advisory Group to discuss the leases project in September 2014, one of the main messages of
+Additionally, at a roundtable hosted by the European Financial Reporting Advisory Group to discuss the leases project in September 2014, one of the main messages of the roundtable was that 'the Boards were encouraged to find a converged solution, but quality of the final Standard was more important than convergence.'

-5 Extract from the official Report of the Advisory Council February 2014 meeting.
+&lt;sup>5 Extract from the official Report of the Advisory Council February 2014 meeting.